 A 2008 Mellon Summer research grant from the Lozano Long Center for Latin American studies provided vital support for her work photographing and teaching photography in a women’s prison in Colombia.
 The project resulted in a dual exhibition in the prison and at the Colombo Americano art gallery in Medellin.
 A Spanish language video by the Desearte Paz project highlights DeCesare's work and the exhibitions.

-DeCesare coordinates Latin American outreach for the Dart Center for Journalism and Trauma at Columbia University School of Journalism [read her curator’s statement] She has created an educational lecture, “Witnessing and Picturing Violence,” in spanish Ser Testigo featuring work from a variety to situations from conflicts to natural disasters to her work on women's prison project as a way to provoke discussion of ethical image making and ways to reach and include new audiences for documentary work.
+DeCesare coordinates Latin American outreach for the Dart Center for Journalism and Trauma at Columbia University School of Journalism [read her curator’s statement] She has created an educational lecture, “Witnessing and Picturing Violence,” in spanish Ser Testigo featuring work from a variety of situations from conflicts to natural disasters to her work on a women's prison project as a way to provoke discussion of ethical image making and ways to reach and include new audiences for documentary work.

 DeCesare holds an M. Phil degree in Literature and Comparative Studies from the University of Essex in England.
 When she is not teaching at the University of Texas she lectures, exhibits, publishes and continues to photograph.
 She also finds time to mentor young photographers in other parts of the world conducting photography workshops for at-risk youth, journalism students and professional photojournalists in the US, Spain, China and most recently in 2011and 2012 in Latin America.